 Pork belly

-Choose a cut of pork belly around 3 cm / 1.2″ thick, with a firm smooth rind and white layers of fat between the meat.
-Try to find one with a consistent thickness so it will lie flat in the air fryer – this helps the skin to crisp up evenly.
+Choose a cut of pork belly around 3cm / 1.2-inch thick and wide, with a firm smooth rind and white layers of fat between the meat.
+Choose one with a consistent thickness so it will lie flat in the air fryer – this helps the skin to crisp up evenly.

 When selecting pork belly (aka side pork) for air frying, opt for a fresh-cut slab if possible rather than the pre-packaged vacuum-sealed type.
 The sealed packaging often retains moisture, preventing the skin from crisping properly during cooking.